Event Registration: The 2020 Guide

 Compference is an annual event that explores topics of compensation and human resources from different perspectives.
 And while the event content is surely the main reason why people register, there’s no denying that the particular event venue compels people to register as well.

 Key takeaway: Play to your strengths.
-Be honest about what attendees will want most and make that front and center within the event website.Click here for the full list of event registration website examples.
+Be honest about what attendees will want most and make that front and center within the event website.Recommended: 20 Event Registration Website Examples

-As discussed in the list of tactics, having numerous ticket options will make the registration process more accommodating for would-be attendees.
-There are obviously an endless amount of ways to breakdown your pricing but here are a few popular examples of ticket types to help you figure out which would be best for your event.
+As discussed in the list of tactics, having numerous ticket options will make the registration process more accommodating for would-be attendees—regardless of your event type.
+There are obviously an endless amount of ways to breakdown your pricing, but here are a few popular examples of ticket types to help you figure out which would be best for your event.

 - Early Bird - This is the limited-time discounted price you are offering to those who are willing to register well in advance for your event.
 Early bird tickets brings a sense of urgency to event registration communicating to would-be attendees that the lower price will only be available for limited amount of time.